limyewjin/about/_posts/2024-01-27-eth-validator-block-probability.md

 - **Chance of not proposing a block in one day:** Approximately 45.10%
 - **Chance of not proposing a block in one week:** Approximately 0.38%
 - **Chance of not proposing a block in one month:** Practically 0% (very close to zero)

+Finally, this is a simple model yada yada (technically you should look at effective validator balances), if you want to see the latest's statistics on block proposal frequency, see [LuckyStaker.com](https://luckystaker.com/home/)